Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Abstract

 \section{Abstract}

 A re-examination of high-resolution spectral monitoring of the W~UMa-type binaries AW~UMa and $\epsilon\,$CrA casts doubt on the widely utilized \citet{Lucy1968a,Lucy1968b} model of contact binaries.
 The detection of the very faint profile of the secondary component in AW~UMa leads to a new spectroscopic determination of the mass ratio, $q_{\rm sp} =0.092 \pm 0.007$, which is close to the previous, medium-resolution spectroscopic result of \citet{PR2008}, $q_{\rm sp}= 0.101 \pm 0.006$, and remains substantially different from a cluster of generally accepted photometric results by several authors, concentrated around $q_{\rm ph}=0.080 \pm 0.005$.
-The two approaches are independent, with the spectroscopic technique being more direct yet more demanding on telescope/spectrograph resources, while the photometric determinations are accessible to smaller telescopes but entirely dependent on the Lucy model.
 A survey of binaries with the best-determined values of the mass ratio shows a common tendency for $q_{\rm ph} < q_{\rm sp}$.
-The tendency for systematically smaller values of $q_{\rm ph}$ may result from the overfilling of the primary lobe and underfilling of the secondary lobe relative to the Roche model geometry, as predicted by the \citet{Step2009} model; the tendency may be variable in time.
+The tendency for systematically smaller values of $q_{\rm ph}$ may result from the overfilling of the primary lobe and under-filling of the secondary lobe relative to the Roche model geometry, as predicted by the \citet{Step2009} model.
 Despite the observed moderate inter-systemic velocities, the photometric Lucy model may remain useful in providing approximate, though biased, results for the mass ratio.
 A complicating factor in detailed spectral analysis may be the occurrence of Enhanced Spectral-line Perturbations (ESP) projected over the secondary profiles, appearing in different numbers in the two studied binaries.
-The ESPs are tentatively identified within the St\c{e}pie\'{n} model as collision fronts or fountains of hot, primary-component gas from the circumbinary, energy-carrying flow.
+The ESPs are tentatively identified within the St\c{e}pie\'{n} model as collision fronts or fountains of primary-component gas from the circumbinary, energy-carrying flow.

 \keywords{ Eclipsing binary stars (444); W Ursae Majoris variable stars (1783); Spectroscopic binary stars (1557); Close binary stars (254); Astronomical techniques (1684)}

 \vfil